rtm-rs/rtm-rs.github.io/source/content/docs/learn/core-concepts.md

 supports loading multiple gateways allowing an application to pull from multiple data sources easily, including cross-datastore relations.

-Gateways are provided by the adapter, and after ROM finishes loading, they're generally hidden behind the scenes.
+Gateways are provided by the adapter, and after RTM finishes loading, they're generally hidden behind the scenes.

 ### Datasets